-Santa Marta City Guide: Getting There & Away
+Getting There & Away

 Currently, Santa Marta Airport (SMR) does not serve any international flights, but flights from within Colombia can be had for a bargain when we checked Skyscanner.
-Here are some sample prices when booking a few months in advance…

 By Bus or Minivan

-Regular buses leave for the 2-hour trip to Barranquilla, and it's a 4-hour ride to Cartagena further west along the coast.
-It's about a 12-hour ride to Medellin.
+Regular buses leave for the two-hour trip to Barranquilla, and it's a four-hour ride to Cartagena further west along the coast.
+It's about a 12-hour journey to Medellin.

 Sample prices and destinations from Santa Marta:

-- Santa Marta to Barranquilla: 10,000COP (~$3.50US)
+- Santa Marta to Barranquilla: 10,000COP (~$3.50)

-- Santa Marta to Cartagena: 28,000 COP (~$9.50US)
+- Santa Marta to Cartagena: 28,000 COP (~$9.50)

-- Santa Marta to Medellin: 108,000COP (~$36.00)
+- Santa Marta to Medellin: 108,000COP (~$36)

-- Santa Marta to Bogota: 110,000COP (~$37.00)
+- Santa Marta to Bogota: 110,000COP (~$37)

-They are more expensive than the regular buses, but faster, and more comfortable.
+They are more expensive than regular buses but faster and more comfortable.
 Your Santa Marta hostel or Santa Marta hotel can help you book them.

-Santa Marta City Guide: Getting Around Santa Marta
+Getting Around Santa Marta

-Santa Marta's city center (centro) is small, and best experienced on foot.
+Santa Marta's city center (Centro) is small, and best experienced on foot.

-Take a tour: The Santa Marta Sightseeing Tour goes by bus to La Quinta de San Pedro Alejandrino where Simón Bolívar died, and where you’ll also learn about his fascinating life.
+Take a tour: The Santa Marta Sightseeing Tour goes by bus to La Quinta de San Pedro Alejandrino, where Simón Bolívar died and where you’ll also learn about his fascinating life.